Skyworks Tops Q2 Estimates as Revenue Decline Persists

 What were Skyworks Solutions Q2 2026 earnings results?

 Skyworks reported Q2 2026 adjusted EPS of $1.76 against a consensus estimate of $1.53, a beat of $0.23 per share, per the 8-K filed May 5.
 The company also issued above-consensus Q3 2026 guidance.
-However, both adjusted earnings and revenue fell year-over-year despite clearing consensus, as detailed above.
+Both adjusted earnings and revenue fell year-over-year despite clearing consensus.

 Why did SWKS stock jump 12% before earnings?

 Approximately five days before the Q2 release, Skyworks jumped roughly 12% in a single session, attributed to improving wireless-chip sector sentiment and potential short-covering activity.
-As analyzed above, neither driver was company-specific, and the pre-earnings move complicated the post-announcement risk/reward by pulling forward much of the potential reaction.
+Neither driver was company-specific.
+The pre-earnings move pulled forward much of the potential post-earnings reaction.

 Is Skyworks stock a buy after the earnings beat?

-The outlook here is neutral at medium confidence.
-Three consecutive EPS beats and above-consensus Q3 guidance demonstrate real execution discipline, but with trailing-twelve-month revenue down 3.1% and the stock trading approximately 8% above the average analyst price target of $67.21 after a 12% pre-earnings surge, the risk/reward appears balanced rather than compelling, as discussed in this report.
+The outlook is neutral.
+Three consecutive EPS beats and above-consensus Q3 guidance show real execution.
+But trailing-twelve-month revenue is down 3.1%, and the stock trades approximately 8% above the average analyst price target of $67.21 after a 12% pre-earnings surge.
+The risk/reward is balanced, not compelling.

 What is Skyworks Solutions forward P/E ratio?

 Skyworks trades at a forward P/E of 14.5x with a share price of $72.56 and a market cap of $10.91 billion.
-As noted above, approximately $1.1 billion in trailing free cash flow on $4.05 billion in revenue is strong cash conversion, but the multiple carries an implicit recovery assumption that the current revenue contraction has not yet validated.
+The company generates approximately $1.1 billion in trailing free cash flow on $4.05 billion in revenue.
+That is strong cash conversion.
+But the 14.5x multiple prices in a revenue recovery that trailing-twelve-month results — down 3.1% — have not yet produced.

 Did Skyworks issue above-consensus Q3 2026 guidance?

 Yes, Skyworks issued Q3 2026 earnings guidance above Wall Street consensus expectations alongside the Q2 results.
-Three consecutive quarterly beats paired with above-consensus guidance is a genuine execution signal, though as discussed above, the pre-earnings price action had already incorporated much of that optimism before the guidance was formally issued.
+Three consecutive quarterly beats paired with above-consensus guidance is a genuine execution signal.
+The pre-earnings 12% surge, however, had already incorporated much of that optimism before the guidance was formally issued.